From Confused to Confident: Taking the Guesswork out of Bible Study

 Confidence in your Bible study abilities will grow over time, the more you practice, the further you read, and the more life change you see.
 Don't get overwhelmed at the thought of mastering it all in one day - or even one month.
 Just get started!

-Check out the Scripture Confident through the Bible online course.
+Check out the Scripture Confident through the Bible series.
 It breaks down all of the steps of Bible study into manageable pieces and allows you to journey through the Bible on hand-picked passages that you will study in-depth with increasing independence.

-This course truly takes the guesswork out of Bible study!
+This Study guide truly takes the guesswork out of Bible study!

-Bible study lessons, downloadable study guides, and video tutorials will take you all the way from confused to confident.
-This course requires no background knowledge and will teach you how to study the Bible independently.
+A comprehensive study guide and bonuses like video tutorials and timeline graphics will take you all the way from confused to confident.
+This series requires no background knowledge and will teach you how to study the Bible independently.

 Now tell me, what's the next step you will take towards Scripture confidence.